rqlite/rqlite-js/README.md

 ## Features
 * Automatically follow 301 redirects from replicates to leader node
 * Round robin of Query statements across leader and all replicates for query api requests
-* Keepalive provided by forever agent as implement by the request and request-promise libraries
+* HTTP Keepalive provided by forever agent as implemented by the [request](https://www.npmjs.com/package/request) and [request-promise](https://www.npmjs.com/package/request-promise) libraries

 ## DataApiClient
-The data API client will allow you to access the data API endpoints of rqlite sucha as `query` and `execute`.
+The data API client will allow you to access the [data API endpoints](https://github.com/rqlite/rqlite/blob/master/DOC/DATA_API.md) of RQLite such as `query` and `execute`.
 All data methods will return a DataResults instance which is an array of DataResult instances.
-The DataResult instances are designed to abstract working with the response body from RQLite endpoints.
+The DataResult instances are designed to abstract working with the response body from RQLite data endpoints.
 If you want to work with the raw HTTP response instead of using the DataResults the options accept a raw options which can be set to true.
 This is covered in the examples below.

 ### DataApiClient Methods
 The follow methods are available on the DataApiClient including their method signatures.
 Both the query and execute methods return a DataResults instance which provides methods for handling the RQLite response body states.
 In the case of a query there will only ever be one result in the DataResults.